-Gavin and Catherine Gracey took on a restoration project that kept to the style of their 120 year old property.
+Gavin and Catherine Gracey took on a Victorian restoration in Belfast that kept to the style of their 120 year old property.

-We bought our mid terrace house in 2012.
+We bought our mid terrace Victorian house in Belfast in 2012.
 We only had one child at the time, and we planned to fix it up as we went along,” says Gavin.
 “The kitchen had already been extended by the previous owners but it didn’t work for our family.”

 “Although it was a nice kitchen, it was dark and cold, and the dining area was small which made family get togethers difficult,” adds Catherine.
 “The driving force for taking on a full renovation project was that we wanted a warm new home suited to our family.”

 “We did consider moving without leaving the area, but houses in our neighbourhood were significantly more expensive than what we would have after the build, so we felt the right decision was to extend and future proof our home.”